Hilda Baci Makes History Again: Guinness World Records Confirms Largest Serving of Rice

 Nigeria has never been short of exceptional talent, creativity, and resilience.
 Over the years, several Nigerians have gone beyond borders to showcase their skills, passion, and determination by having their names in the Guinness World Records.
 These records cut across diverse fields including sports, entertainment, arts, cooking, and humanitarian efforts, reflecting the versatility and greatness of Nigerians on the global stage.

-In addition to her globally celebrated 2023 cooking marathon record, Hilda Effiong Bassey (popularly known as Hilda Baci) recently embarked on another Guinness World Record attempt; this time for the Largest Pot of Jollof Rice.
+In addition to her globally celebrated 2023 cooking marathon record, Hilda Effiong Bassey (popularly known as Hilda Baci) recently embarked on another Guinness World Record attempt, this time for the Largest Pot of Jollof Rice.
 The attempt took place at Eko Hotel and Suites, Lagos, where a custom-built pot measuring 6 metres wide and 6 metres tall, with a capacity of 22,619 litres, was used to cook thousands of kilograms of rice.
-It’s not yet official if she has yet again broken this record as it’s still currently under review as per this hour.
+Despite challenges during the weighing process, Guinness World Records has officially confirmed her achievement, cementing Nigeria’s cultural pride and Hilda’s place among record-setting Nigerians.

 Below is a fact list of Nigerians who have broken or set Guinness World Records: